-The Working Group on the History of the Physical Sciences meets monthly to discuss a colleague’s work in progress or to discuss readings that are of particular interest to participants.
-Meetings are usually held at the Consortium offices in Philadelphia from 6:30 to 8:00 on first Wednesdays.
+The Working Group on the History of the Physical Sciences construes the physical sciences broadly, and considers topics in physics, chemistry, geology, astronomy, the space and atmospheric sciences, and others from multiple perspectives: scientific, cultural, political, social, and economic.
+It meets monthly to discuss a colleague’s work in progress or to discuss published readings, especially ones that challenge the field to think in different ways.
+We encourage participation from younger members of the field, including ABDs and recent PhDs.
+Meetings are usually held at the Consortium offices in Philadelphia from 5:00 to 6:30 on third Thursdays.
 Scholars located anywhere can also participate online.

 If you would like to join this working group please contact or .